It's a New Day in Public Health.

 CN labels are found on the outer packaging of products purchased in bulk.
 If you have your food delivered by a vendor or purchase your food at a warehouse type store, you should be able to obtain CN labeled products.

-For a detailed explanation of CN labeling, please visit the USDA Food & Nutrition Service (FNS) website under the National School Lunch Program.
+For a detailed explanation of CN labeling, please visit the USDA Food & Nutrition Service (FNS) website

 How to Use CN Labels and the Serving Size Calculator

-The serving size and meal contribution information on a CN label or Manufacturer's Analysis Sheet will help you determine the serving size you will need of a product to meet the meal component requirement for a particular age group.
+The serving size and meal contribution information on a CN label or Manufacturer's Product Formulation Statement will help you determine the serving size you will need of a product to meet the meal component requirement for a particular age group.
 For example, if a 1 cup serving size provides 2 ounces of meat and you only need 1.5 ounces for lunch for 3-5 year olds, you can use the calculator below to help you calculate the serving size you need.
 The calculator can be reset to determine the serving size for each meal component in the product.

 When using the calculator: